CONSTRUCTION WORKS ARE COMMENCING FRIDAY 14 FEBRUARY 2020

 About the project

-The City of Wagga Wagga has secured $9.8M in state and federal funding to build a replacement bridge.The following funding commitments have been made to the project:
+The total estimated cost of the project is $10.6M.
+City of Wagga Wagga has secured $9.8M in state and federal funding to build a replacement bridge.The following funding commitments have been made to the project:

 - Federal Government - $4.9M through the Bridges Renewal Programme